 - Physical problems, such as an odd walk or poor coordination

 - Trouble communicating

 People with Alzheimer's might forget their loved ones.
 They might forget how to dress themselves, feed themselves, and use the toilet.

 The disease makes brain tissue break down over time.
 It usually happens to people over age 65.

 A person can live with Alzheimer's disease for just a few years or for a few decades.
 More often, however, people live with it for about 9 years.
 About 1 in 8 people age 65 and over has the disease.
 Women are more likely to have it than men.

 What Causes Alzheimer's Disease?

-Protein deposits known as beta-amyloid plaques build up in the brain (Figure 2)
+- Protein deposits called beta-amyloid plaques build up in the brain.

-Another possibility is that the protein, perhaps working in combination with other substances, is involved in the formation of the plaques.
-Whether or not ApoE partly causes Alzheimer's disease, genes almost certainly play a role in the disease, and a person with a parent who had Alzheimer's disease is at higher risk.
+Whether or not ApoE partly causes Alzheimer's, genes almost certainly play a role in the disease.
+Someone with a parent who had the disease is more likely to have it, too.